Apr 03 2020

 - Part III: Finding Alternatives To Deliver Promises

-Singapore, a Southeast Asian country with over 5.7 million population, was among the first to report new coronavirus (COVID-19) cases outside China.
-As of 25th of March, the total number of infected patients in the city stands at 558, of which two patients have died.
+Singapore, a Southeast Asian country with over 5.7 million population, was among the first to report novel coronavirus (COVID-19) cases outside China.
+As of the 25th of March, the total number of infected patients in the city stands at 558, of which two patients have died.